juju/docs/src/en/controllers-gui.md

 you will have to provide the credentials to access the model.
 These credentials can be copied from the output of `juju gui`.

-If you'd rather not have your login credentials displayed with the `juju gui` command, they can be suppressed by adding the `--hide-credential` argument.
+If you'd rather not have your login credentials displayed in the output of `juju gui`, they can be suppressed by adding the `--hide-credential` argument.

 ## Monitoring